Submenu

 Brake Warning Light

-If a brake warning light appears on your instrument panel either continuously or when you apply the brakes, it usually means the car brake fluid level is critically low.
-This could also indicate a leak in the brake hoses.
-For practical action on what to do if your brake warning light comes on, why not read our blog piece?
+If a brake warning light appears on your instrument panel either continuously or when you apply the brakes, it could mean the car brake fluid level is critically low.
+Most cars will have multiple brake warning lights for different scanerios – one for brake fluid, another for the braking system electronics.
+There will also be a separate light for the electronic parking brake if fitted.
+For practical action on what to do if a brake warning light comes on, why not read our blog piece?

 High Handbrake